OpenNTF/org.openntf.xsp.jakartaee/README.md

 The "org.openntf.xsp.jakartaee.ui" library contains specs useful for creating server-rendered user interfaces.

-### Server Pages and JSTL
+### Jakarta Pages and JSTL

-[Jakarta Server Pages](https://jakarta.ee/specifications/pages/) is the current form of the venerable JSP and provides the ability to write single-execution pages in the NSF with a shared CDI space.
-The [Jakarta Standard Tag Library](https://jakarta.ee/specifications/tags/) is the standard set of tags and functions available for looping, formatting, escaping, and other common operations.
+[Jakarta Pages](https://jakarta.ee/specifications/pages/) is the current form of the venerable JSP and provides the ability to write single-execution pages in the NSF with a shared CDI space.
+[Jakarta Standard Tag Library](https://jakarta.ee/specifications/tags/) is the standard set of tags and functions available for looping, formatting, escaping, and other common operations.

 When this library is enabled, .jsp files in the "Files" or "WebContent" parts of the NSF will be interpreted as live pages.
 For example: